The Traditional Owners of this land are those who identify as

 Cultural Heritage in South Australia

-South Australia is home to over 30 Aboriginal language groups, each with distinct beliefs, cultural practices and languages.
-For many thousands of years one of Australia’s most richly patterned trade and communications routes has been associated with the Artesian Basin’s Mound Springs of northern South Australia (SA).
+South Australia is home to over 30 First Nations language groups, each with distinct cultural practices, heritage and languages.
+For more than 60 thousand years one of the continent’s most significant First Nations trade and communications routes has been connected to the Artesian Basin’s Mound Springs found across northern South Australia (SA), including on Arabana Country.

 BACKGROUND